japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 run then records the following task metrics (only when <<task, Task>> is available):

-* xref:executor:TaskMetrics.adoc#setExecutorRunTime[executorRunTime]
+* executor:TaskMetrics.md#setExecutorRunTime[executorRunTime]
-* xref:executor:TaskMetrics.adoc#setJvmGCTime[jvmGCTime]
+* executor:TaskMetrics.md#setJvmGCTime[jvmGCTime]

-run then xref:scheduler:Task.adoc#collectAccumulatorUpdates[collects the latest values of internal and external accumulators] (with `taskFailed` flag enabled to inform that the collection is for a failed task).
+run then scheduler:Task.md#collectAccumulatorUpdates[collects the latest values of internal and external accumulators] (with `taskFailed` flag enabled to inform that the collection is for a failed task).

 Otherwise, when <<task, Task>> is not available, the accumulator collection is empty.

-run converts the task accumulators to collection of `AccumulableInfo`, creates a `ExceptionFailure` (with the accumulators), and xref:serializer:Serializer.adoc#serialize[serializes them].
+run converts the task accumulators to collection of `AccumulableInfo`, creates a `ExceptionFailure` (with the accumulators), and serializer:Serializer.md#serialize[serializes them].

-NOTE: run uses a closure xref:serializer:Serializer.adoc[Serializer] to serialize the `ExceptionFailure`.
+NOTE: run uses a closure serializer:Serializer.md[Serializer] to serialize the `ExceptionFailure`.

 CAUTION: FIXME Why does run create `new ExceptionFailure(t, accUpdates).withAccums(accums)`, i.e. accumulators occur twice in the object.

-run <<setTaskFinishedAndClearInterruptStatus, setTaskFinishedAndClearInterruptStatus>> and xref:executor:ExecutorBackend.adoc#statusUpdate[notifies `ExecutorBackend` that the task has failed] (with <<taskId, taskId>>, `TaskState.FAILED`, and the serialized `ExceptionFailure`).
+run <<setTaskFinishedAndClearInterruptStatus, setTaskFinishedAndClearInterruptStatus>> and executor:ExecutorBackend.md#statusUpdate[notifies `ExecutorBackend` that the task has failed] (with <<taskId, taskId>>, `TaskState.FAILED`, and the serialized `ExceptionFailure`).

 run may also trigger `SparkUncaughtExceptionHandler.uncaughtException(t)` if this is a fatal error.